 Whatever the reason, crate training an older dog is do-able.

-Ideally, you’ll go slowly with your older dog.
+Ideally, you will go slowly with your older dog.

 It’s not true that you can’t teach an old dog new tricks, but if you try to force the training, or go too fast, you could cause your dog to panic.